loujaybee/terraform-aws-github-action-bootstrap/README.md

-This project allows you to bootstrap a Terraform project on AWS using Github Actions.
+# Terraform Github Actions Bootstrap

+Allows you to bootstrap a Terraform project on AWS using Github Actions.
 The purpose of the project is to make a simple sandbox for experimenting with Terraform resources using a CI pipeline.

-For full details, read this article.
+For the companion article, check out: https://www.thedevcoach.co.uk/setup-terraform-aws-github-actions/

 ## Setup Steps